iqbal-hanafi/iqbal-hanafi.github.io/index.md

 ## Welcome 👏

-Hy I'm Muhammad Ikbal H (Maoundis) I was born in Majene, West Sulawesi, Indonesia on April 2004 and now I'm studying at a university at West Sulawesi (UNSULBAR) by majoring in CIVIL ENGINEERING, I like IT but not majoring in IT :D
+Hy I'm Muhammad Iqbal Hanafi I was born in Majene, West Sulawesi, Indonesia on April 2004 and now I'm studying at a university at West Sulawesi (UNSULBAR) by majoring in CIVIL ENGINEERING, I like IT but not majoring in IT :D

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=scp1337&theme=coder&layout=compact)](https://scp1337.github.io)